greenfield932/CarND-Traffic-Sign-Classifier-Project/writeup_template.md

 [image7]: ./examples/placeholder.png "Traffic Sign 4"
 [image8]: ./examples/pr.png "Precision and Recall"

-## Rubric Points
+**Rubric Points**
-###Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.
+Here I will consider the [rubric points](https://review.udacity.com/#!/rubrics/481/view) individually and describe how I addressed each point in my implementation.

 ---
-###Writeup / README
+**Writeup / README**

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 You can use this template as a guide for writing the report.
 The submission includes the project code.

 You're reading it! and here is a link to my [project code](https://github.com/udacity/CarND-Traffic-Sign-Classifier-Project/blob/master/Traffic_Sign_Classifier.ipynb)

-###Data Set Summary & Exploration
+**Data Set Summary & Exploration**

-####1.
-Provide a basic summary of the data set.
+1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-I used the python1 to calculate summary statistics of the traffic signs data set:
+I used the python to calculate summary statistics of the traffic signs data set:

 * The size of training set is 34799